osisoft/PI-Adapter/V1/Technical support and feedback.md

 - Log files at that time
 - Details of any environment changes prior to the start of the issue
 - Summary of the issue, including any relevant log files during the time the issue occurred

-Alternatively, you can also call OSIsoft Technical Support at +1 510-297-5828.

 For a brief primer on OSIsoft adapters, see the [OSIsoft adapters playbook](https://customers.osisoft.com/s/knowledgearticle?knowledgeArticleUrl=Playbook-OSIsoft-adapters) in the OSIsoft Customer Portal.